How To Store Shoes Long-Term

+Step 2.
 Clean and Condition Your Shoes

-Use a Shoe Tree or Stuff With Acid-Free Tissue Paper
+Step 3: Use a Shoe Tree or Stuff With Acid-Free Tissue Paper

-If you have high-quality boots or shoes you should already be using a cedar shoe tree on a daily basis.
+If you have high-quality boots or shoes, you should already be using a cedar shoe tree on a daily basis.
 Shoe trees provide two useful functions that will extend the life of your shoes during storage.

 First, shoe trees absorb moisture.
 You’d be surprised at how much moisture accumulates from sweat when you wear your shoes.
 By absorbing moisture, the shoe tree helps prevent your shoes from smelling and protects leather insoles from cracking as they dry and contract.
 If made of cedar, your shoe trees also fulfill an antimicrobial function which will help you avoid any unpleasant surprises when you pull them out of the shoe storage.

 Second, shoe trees will help your shoes and boots maintain their shape during storage.
-Leather shoes will curl and shrink as the leather dries and contracts, and can even be susceptible to dry rotting.
-Shoe trees will ensure your shoes maintain their shape and feel, and look as good as the day you put them into self storage.
+Leather shoes will curl and shrink as the leather dries and contracts and can even be susceptible to dry rotting.
+Shoe trees will ensure your shoes maintain their shape and feel and look as good as the day you put them into self storage.

-Bag Your Shoes
+Step 4: Bag Your Shoes

-Box Your Shoes
+Step 5: Box Your Shoes

-Consider Climate Control
+Consider Climate Control Storage for Shoes

 Watch Out For:

 Once you start to declutter your life by putting your shoes in storage, you might want to partake in a whole-house declutter and put some of your clothes in storage too.
 And what’s the best way to store clothes?
 In a storage unit, of course!
-Our types of storage units will become an extension of your home — a place to store all of your belongings, leaving you with a clutter-free home and easy access to your items when needed.
+At Price Self Storage, our types of storage units will become an extension of your home — a place to store all of your belongings, leaving you with a clutter-free home and easy access to your items when needed.

 To ensure you find the right storage unit for your needs, refer to our storage unit size guide.
-If you have any additional questions, contact Price Self Storage today and our Free Concierge Service will help with anything you need!
+If you have any additional questions, contact Price Self Storage today, and our free concierge service will help with anything you need!